yuyang-0825/TrimNN/README.md

 * -target: The path of input target cellular community graph data.
 * -out: The path of generated gml data
 * -prune: Whether to prune outlier edges.
+* A file named `cell_type_to_id.csv` will also be generated in the output folder to store the mapping between the original cell types and the label values used in the gml file.

 **Optional:** If you want to input a specific CC motif to test the "Subgraph Matching" function:
 ```